ravelo-systematic-solutions/fwork/README.md

 ## Motivation

-This project is implemented to simplify and fasten the implementation of testable/secure cloud APIs using a very specific set of conventions.
+This project is implemented to simplify and fasten the prototype of testable/secure cloud APIs using a very specific set of conventions.
-Feel free to use it, contribute and/or submit suggestions for design changes.
+There are way more mature utilities/frameworks than this one, and we encourage them for production purposes.

 ## Resource convention